teo-cozma/Javascript/README.md

     - Understanding how to apply Javascript.
         - Gather resources and information on how to write the code for each button.

-- Prototyping session on Figma

-- What is our groupwork methodology ?
+**What is our groupwork methodology ?**
 - How does each one of us work ?
     - Alone
     - Research focused
     - Coding focused
     - Do we do "live coding sessions", where we share our screen and type code, and each one gives their input on the spot ?
 - How can we make this deadline work for us ?
 - How do we split the coding work ?
 How do we determine following tasks and delegate them ?
 If we each work on our own time, how do we agree on and consolidate the final code ?

 - Deciding how to communicate and share information :
 - On Discord, room 4 (chat + call).
 - ... (other collaboration tools).
 - Definitely Github, the repositories will be shared

 - Deciding on next steps :
     - Finish research today ?